 How do you know if this design will connect with your target customer?
-How do you guarantee the primary packaging customers see on the shelf will look like what you designed in adobe illustrator?ย
+How do you guarantee the primary packaging customers see on the shelf will look like what you designed in Adobe Illustrator?

 And if mistakes do happen, how can you keep the project on track without going over budget?